School Psychology

 Carlos Rivera Bernabé (he/him) is a doctoral student in the School Psychology Program at the University of California, Berkeley, under advisement of Dr. Frank C. Worrell.

-Prior to Berkeley, he received his bachelor's degree in Psychology from the University of Southern California with a Minor in Education and Society.
+Prior to Berkeley, he received his bachelor's degree in Psychology from the University of Southern California with a minor in Education and Society.
 While at USC, he worked as a research assistant at the Center for Education, Identity, and Social Justice, contributing extensively to empower low-income middle school and college students of color in STEM through culturally responsive mentorship.

-His primary...
+His research...

 Ilke Bayazitli